0x42697262/obsidian_files/Notes/020 Studies/CMSC 124 Machine Problem 3 Documentation.md

 ----
 # CMSC 124 Machine Problem 3 Documentation

-To run the codes, install [rust](https://doc.rust-lang.org/book/ch01-01-installation.html) on your PC or use [Rust Playground](https://play.rust-lang.org/) on your web browser.
-See [[CMSC 124 Machine Problem 3]].

----
 Implement a **recursive-descent parser** for the following grammar rules:

 ### 1. Grammar rules for an arithmetic expression: